floooh/oryol/code/Modules/Messaging/README.md

 A Port is a generic base class which accepts a Message in its Put() method and "does something" with the message.
-What happens to the message is implemented in subclasses of Port, and this is where it becomes interesting.
+What happens to the message is implemented in subclasses of Port, and this is where it gets interesting:

 There are Port subclasses which broadcast a message to other ports (**Broadcaster**), invoke a handler method when a specific message arrives (**Dispatcher**), queue messages, and only forward them to another port when a special DoWork method is called (**AsyncQueue**), or forward messages to another Port running in a worker thread (**ThreadedQueue**), forward messages to different ports based